 A good analysis of a budget will usually find some places where money can be saved and put in to a down payment account.
-Do you really need that tent rental, Hamilton Ti-Cats jersey, or to go out for meals ten times a week?
+Do you really need that bike rental, sports jersey, or to go out for meals ten times a week?
 Right away, saving on such items will yield an extra $500 or more every month.

 Where the rest of the money comes from depends on you and your finances.
 Tax returns, bonuses from the job, and other areas are great infusions of money that can boost your down payment account considerably.
 Remember, the higher the down payment the less you will pay in interest; it's in your best interests to put down as much as possible when you buy a new home.